 Investment policies define the overall framework for managing market and other investment risks, including accountability and controls over risk management activities.
 These investment policies, which have been approved by our board of directors, specify the investment limits and strategies that are appropriate given our liquidity, surplus, product profile and regulatory requirements.
 Executive oversight of investment activities is conducted primarily through our board of directors and investment committee.
 Asset-liability management ("ALM") policies further define the overall framework for managing market and investment risks.
-ALM focuses on strategies to enhance yields, mitigate market risks and optimize capital to improve profitability and returns.
+ALM focuses on strategies to enhance yields, mitigate market risks and optimize capital to improve profitability and returns while factoring in future expected cash requirements to repay liabilities.
 ALM activities follow asset-liability policies that have been approved by our board of directors.
 These ALM policies specify limits, ranges and/or targets for investments that best meet our business objectives in light of our product liabilities.